ivanradanov/rodinia/cuda/particlefilter/README.txt

 OpenCL particlefilter

 Implementation Notes:
-  The OpenCL version of particle filter is very close to the Cuda version.
+  The OpenCL version of particle filter is very close to the CUDA version.
 The main differences are that OpenCL does not support 1D texture memory, so the float version of the particle filter uses 2D images and translate 1D indexes into 2D coordinates when accessing texture memory.